How Does an LED Emit the Light? Its Working Principle & Types

-Symbol of LED
+Symbol

-The symbol of LED is shown in the figure below.
+The symbol is shown in the figure below.
 Two arrows (projecting outward) represent the emission of light.
 LED has similar electrical characteristics to a PN junction diode.
 It allows current to pass during forward biasing and blocks current in reverse bias.

 LED (Light Emitting Diode)